Nigeria-Japan annual trade now stands at N7.6trn – The Sun Nigeria

 Mr. Bello-Koko was at the Embassy of Japan in Nigeria to discuss new vistas of investment opportunity the Authority’s platforms can offer.

-The visit is at the instance of the Japanese Ambassador and Permanent Representative to ECOWAS.
+The visit was at the instance of the Japanese Ambassador and Permanent Representative to ECOWAS.

 Speaking during the visit the Japanese Ambassador commended the NPA for facilitating the growth in the value of Nigeria – Japan trade volume, which he said now stands at $ 10bn annually.